 Although all our work is in the service of our mission, we have specifically funded a number of charitable initiatives to improve the accessibility of MBCT for all.
 Shown below are details of some of the work we have supported.

-In line with our charitable aims for the past two years we have made available £25,000 per year to support applications for training, activities or initiatives which widen access to, and participation in, mindfulness-based cognitive therapy and practices.
+In line with our charitable aims, when donations allow we aim to grant £25,000 per year to support applications for training, activities or initiatives which widen access to, and participation in, mindfulness.
 Our grants are given on the expectation of clear impact, outcomes and/or key learnings, and evaluation of impact and/or outcomes.

 Read about the projects which received funding in previous years, working with prison workers and inmates, parents, communities in areas of deprivation, young people in care, dementia carers and patients, and refugees.